maetio/mobile-payment-example/README.md

 * How do I [Paginate](https://www.youtube.com/watch?v=poqTHxtDXwU&t=2s) From FireStore.
 A great Video for getting an overview of what pagination is and how to impament it with FireStore.
 * [RTK Query](https://www.youtube.com/watch?v=HyZzCHgG3AY&t=160s) Crud overview.
 Although we used a query functions(queryfn), this is a great starting point for implamenting RTK query.
+* At users to collection on [Signup](https://www.youtube.com/watch?v=qWy9ylc3f9U).
+This video uses an older version of FireBase, but we still recomend it since it is very basic and allows anyone to add it to their project.
 * Implamenting Stripe payment with Firebase, [video 1](https://www.youtube.com/watch?v=5rc0pe2qRjg&t=1119s), [video 2](https://www.youtube.com/watch?v=VnntkusKinM&t=661s).
 There are not too many extensive videos on this topic, however with both of these and the offical stripe documentation, you should be ready to get payments in your app!